 If you are experiencing a plumbing emergency now, call us immediately at (904) 724-7211.
 The experts at David Gray Plumbing are ready to assist you.

 Plumbing emergencies are going to happen.
-Which is why we at David Gray Plumbing make ourselves available 24 hours a day, 7 days a week.
+This is why we at David Gray Plumbing make ourselves available 24 hours a day, seven days a week.
 We're equipped to handle any type of plumbing emergency, from clogged drains to slab leaks, and everything in between.
 Whether you're at home or at the office, our fleet of trained and qualified plumbers is ready to help you.

 - No water in the house